2003scape/rsc-news-archives/markdown/29-runescape-updated.md

+# Runescape updated
+*Published Thursday, May 24, 2001*

 Due to popular request, female players can now go and talk to one of the characters in the game, and get their armour modified to look more feminine.
 The ice dungeon has been expanded and improved.
 It also now includes a new ice-warrior monster.